intrinio/java-sdk/docs/MutualFundApi.md

 MutualFundApi mutualFundApi = new MutualFundApi();

-String identifier = "identifier_example"; // String | A Mutual Fund identifier (CUSIP, Intrinio ID) LocalDate startDate = new LocalDate(); // LocalDate | Return stats on or after the date LocalDate endDate = new LocalDate(); // LocalDate | Return stats on or before the date String nextPage = "nextPage_example"; // String | Gets the next page of data from a previous API call
+String identifier = "identifier_example"; // String | A Mutual Fund identifier (CUSIP, Intrinio ID) LocalDate startDate = null; // LocalDate | Return stats on or after the date LocalDate endDate = null; // LocalDate | Return stats on or before the date String nextPage = "nextPage_example"; // String | Gets the next page of data from a previous API call

 try {